Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 The process starts with data preprocessing (HTML removed, and documents vectorized).
 This is a straightforward operation consisting of parsing with regexp then Spacy tokenizer.
 The processing is encapsulated in the `get_all()` helper functions (see Appendix, below).
 The Fastai library enhances the Spacy processing  ("Tokenizer") for multiprocessing, which significantly speeds up the processing.
 Any movie review document requires processing by `get_all()` prior to training of the ULM Sentiment Classifier or prior to Prediction.
 We also set the chunksize to 24,000 and pass it to Pandas to process a chunk of reviews at a time.
 This is especially necessary when training the LM (language model).

 Next, the vocabulary is loaded, where `itos` is a dictionary mapping of integer (token) to string token for each word in the vocabulary.
 This mapping is created as part of the language modeling training process.
-Next`stoi`, is the reverse mapping is generated.
+Next`stoi`, the reverse mapping is generated.
 Text for each document is extracted from the data frame into the Numpy array `trn_class` and `trn_val` with the use of comprehensions.
 Training and validation labels are contained in `trn_labels` and `val_labels`.

 ```python
  Code: DL Sentiment Classification Code